shadi993/ToDoListPyhon/README.md

 # To Do List in Python

-my first to do list program using python (still not finished)
+my first to do list program using python

 problems:
 * (fixed)~~the list get duplicated or/and deleted sometimes after reopening the program~~